Vaccines for children at school

 - there is evidence of your child’s immunity to the disease, making further immunization unnecessary

-For your child to be exempted due to conscience or religious belief, you must contact your local public health unit:
+For your child to be exempted due to conscience or religious belief, you must contact your local public health unit to:

 - Complete an education session

-- Let your local public health unit (PHU) know you wish to have your child exempted from the required vaccines.
+- Let your local public health unit (PHU) know you wish to have your child exempted from the required immunizations.

 - The PHU will: